mroonga/mroonga/doc/source/userguide.rst

    :align: center

 With the wrapper mode, groonga is used for full text search function only, and another existing storage engine like InnoDB is used for storing data.
-By using wrapper mode, you combine InnoDB that is well-use as the storage engine and groonga that is a proven full text search engine, and you can use it as the stable database having the fast full text search function.
+By using wrapper mode, you combine InnoDB that is well-use as the storage engine and mroonga that is a proven full text search engine, and you can use it as the stable database having the fast full text search function.

 The structure of the wrapper mode is the following.
 Full text search related operations are done by mroonga, and other operations are done by existing storage engines like MyISAM, InnoDB etc.
 Mroonga is located between SQL Handler that processes SQL and an existing storage engine, thus all data goes through mroonga